th0rgall/public-notes/cheatsheets/SPF, DKIM, DMARC; a summary of email authentication.md

 created: 2024-05-01
 stage: published
 ---
-Are all authentication protocols, used to verify whether emails are legitimate or not.
+SPF, DKIM and DMARC all authentication protocols used to verify whether emails are legitimate or not.

-First, it's good to review the **basic structure of email**.
+To understand them, it's good to review the **basic structure of email** first.
 Email consists of two parts: the **envelope** and **content**.
 1. The email **envelope** is governed by [RFC5321](https://www.rfc-editor.org/rfc/rfc5321) (the SMTP protocol) and is sent as a series of "SMTP protocol units" (commands).
 These commands handle everything related to addressing and message delivery between mail servers.
 2. The email **content** (also called, "data" or "object") is sent as part of an SMTP transmission.
 It is governed by [RFC5322](https://www.rfc-editor.org/rfc/rfc5322) (the Internet Message Format), which specifies how messages should be structured.
-The content is also usually the only thing that will be displayed to mail client users.
+The content is also usually the only thing that will be displayed to mail client users, like Gmail webmail, or Thunderbird.
 Message content has headers and a body.
 The body can be plain text, but often it contains HTML too.

 Now, we can proceed to the authentication protocols:
 - **[SPF](https://en.wikipedia.org/wiki/Sender_Policy_Framework)** (Sender Policy Framework) concerns itself with the SMTP envelope.
 It allows a message sender (or [MTA](https://en.wikipedia.org/wiki/Message_transfer_agent)) to state which sending servers (IPs) are authorized to send/relay email on behalf of its domain, using a DNS TXT record starting with `v=spf1`.
 A mail receiver can then retrieve the email address domain given by the `MAIL FROM:` (`RFC5321.MailFrom`) command, and check via a TXT lookup whether the domain owner has authorized the sending server's IP to send email for that domain, or not.